This blog may contain affiliate links. Read our disclosure policy for more info.

 Located on the Puntarenas province’s South Pacific side, Uvita is the kind of place you’ve always imagined Costa Rica to be.
 Long gorgeous lengths of sand adorn the coastline, dense and jungle-like woodlands border the town, and the folks are very welcoming and sweet.

-But what makes Uvita stand out from its neighboring towns is the renowned Playa Uvita, where you can find the Whale’s Tail (Cola de Ballena).
+But what makes Uvita stand out from its neighboring towns is the renowned Playa Uvita, where you can find the Whale’s Tail (Cola de Ballena) which is one of the best places for whale watching in Costa Rica.
 This picture-perfect half-mile-long sandbar is shaped like a whale fin and holds the title of the third-largest of its kind across the globe.
 The sandbar, along with the beach and coastal waters, is protected as part of the Marino Ballena National Park.

 It can be pretty hard to narrow down the best places when it comes to deciding where to stay in Uvita, especially since the town is somewhat spread out.
 That said, it’s essential to know where you really want to spend your holiday before booking your room.

 In this guide, I’ll cover three of the best areas in town, along with the top hotels in Uvita.
 Let’s dive in!

 Don’t have time to read the full article?
 We suggest staying near Uvita Beach to have easy access to all the popular water activities as well as great restaurants and bars.
 Our top hotel pick in the area is Bungalows Ballena, where you can stay in a beautiful tropical holiday home with an excellent location.
 You can book Bungalows Ballena online here on Booking.com, here on Hotels.com, or here on Expedia.